 Note: First year grantees do not need to fill out this table.

 Budget Period (a) Actual Total Federal Expenditures (b) Actual Total Matching Contributions

 Year 1

 Year 2

 Year 3

 Year 4

 Year 5

 Year 6

 Year 7

 Total

 5. Indirect Cost Agreement.
-In direct cost reimbursement on a training grant is limited to the recipient 's actual indirect costs (see EDG AR section 75.562), as determined by its negotiated indirect cost agreement, or eight percent of the modified total cost base, whichever amount is less.
-In order to claim n an indirect cost on next year's but get, the grantee must provide information on their current agreement.
-Check one of the three option s. (a) Current Indirect Co t Agreement: Effective date of agreement: Beginning date: , Ending date: Current rate:
+Indirect cost reimbursement on a training grant is limited to the recipient's actual indirect costs (see EDGAR section 75.562), as determined by its negotiated indirect cost agreement, or eight percent of the modified total cost base, whichever amount is less.
+In order to claim an indirect cost on next year's budget, the grantee must provide information on their current agreement.
+Check one of the three options.

-(b) Requesting Indirect Cost Agreement: If you have requested an indirect cost agreement but have not received one, you should provide your program officer with evidence of your contact with the cognizant agency and their response.
+- (b) □ Requesting Indirect Cost Agreement: If you have requested an indirect cost agreement but have not received one, you should provide your program officer with evidence of your contact with the cognizant agency and their response.
 If a negotiated indirect cost agreement was not awarded, a grantee using the training rate of eight percent is required to have documentation available for audit that shows that its indirect rate equals or exceeds the eight percent.
-Please indicate whether your program officer has documentation of your attempt to secure an indirect cost agreement: Yes \square No \square
+Please indicate whether your program officer has documentation of your attempt to secure an indirect cost agreement: Yes □ No □ - (c) $\Box$ Do not claim indirect cost.

-- (c) Do not claim indirect cost. - 6.
-Scholarship Component.
+6. Scholarship Component.
 If you have a GEAR UP scholarship component, as defined by Section 404E of the Higher Education Act of 1965, as amended (HEA), please fill out 6a-6c.
 If you are a State that was granted an exception under Section 404E(b)(2), please fill out only 6d.
-All other grantees can move on to Section IV. - a.
+All other grantees can move on to Section IV.

+a.
 Scholarship Funds.
 Please report on all Federal and non-Federal funds reserved and held for GEAR UP scholarships and the disbursement of those scholarship funds to eligible students.
 This data should be reflective of scholarship activity during this reporting period.
 States must report, annually to the Secretary, information on Federal and non-Federal reserved funds held for GEAR UP scholarships and the disbursement of these funds to eligible students until these funds are fully expended or returned to the Secretary.
 Scholarship funds are subject to audit or monitoring by authorized representatives throughout the life of the fund.
 When entering the numbers of students in the "Total" column, please provide anunduplicated number.

 Federal Scholarships Non-Federal Scholarships Total

-1. Amount of funds reserved for students • •
+1. Amount of funds reserved for students

 2. Number of students for whom funds

 were reserved

 3. Amount of funds disbursed to students

 4. Number of students receiving

 disbursements